 A day prior to delivering this speech, Jonathan Martin of Politico published a column: “Helena Moreno and the New Orleans Comeback Everyone Is Watching.”

-Martin points out that Moreno’s victory — largely overshadowed on the national stage by the buzz of New York socialist candidate Zohran Mamdani and two high-profile gubernatorial races — will likely earn a place in the national consciousness over time.
+Martin points out that Moreno’s victory — largely overshadowed on the national stage by the buzz of New York socialist candidate Zohran Mamdani and two high-profile gubernatorial races — will likely bind itself to the national consciousness over time.
 Or at the very least, Martin believes Moreno’s leadership and the unfolding story here in New Orleans ought not be hidden from the national lens.

-To illustrate Moreno’s success, his article weaves numerous threads.
-One of her greatest achievements, he says, was the ability to communicate with, enliven, and gain support from a range of political factions, many of which stand at odds.
+To illustrate Moreno’s success, his article pulls in numerous threads.
+One of her greatest achievements, Martin explains, was the effort to communicate with, enliven, and build support from a wide network of political factions, many of which stand at odds.

 “Even more striking was the coalition she forged to win in the first round of balloting, harnessing support from prominent Uptown Donald Trump donors, DSA hipsters and, most significantly, Black voters across the city,” Martin writes.
 “Moreno’s coalition is also a testament to her own sweat equity.
 Combining name (and face) ID from her years as a local TV anchor and a history as a state representative and leader on the city council, she showed up at everything but the opening of an envelope.”